 The federal district court ruled against FAIR, but on appeal the Third Circuit Court of Appeals ruled that the Solomon Amendment unconstitutionally conditioned federal funding for universities on surrendering First Amendment rights.

-Supreme Court rejects First Amendment claims in military recruiter case
+Supreme Court rejected First Amendment claims of law schools

 In an opinion written by Chief Justice John G. Roberts Jr., a unanimous Supreme Court rejected each of FAIR’s contentions.